 Dirty Linen Night

-What began as a spoof of an already-existing event a dozen years ago has since evolved into a full-scale, serious art event of its own, showcasing local artists and artisans in the heart of the French Quarter.
-Many galleries offer special discounts for the evening.
+Beginning as a spoof of the popular White Linen Night a dozen years ago, Dirty Linen Night has evolved into a full-scale art event, showcasing local artists and crafts persons in the heart of the French Quarter.

-The evening, annually staged on the second Saturday in August, is patterned after the Warehouse Arts District’s annual White Linen Night, which is always held on the first Saturday of August.
-Its popularity, like that of its namesake, grew steadily over the years, drawing crowds into the thousands since it began in 2001.
+The evening of Dirty Linen Night, annually staged on the second Saturday in August, is patterned after the Arts/ Warehouse District’s annual White Linen Night, which is always held on the first Saturday of August.
+While White Linen Night requires your finest summer linens, Dirty Linen Night gives you the option to bring those linens back out from the previous weekend, stains and all!
+The event’s popularity has grown steadily over the years, drawing crowds into the thousands since it began in 2001.

 The evening also features participating musical groups, wandering clowns and mimes and other innovative entertainment features.
 Every year some new touch is added.